Metric Criticality Identification for Cloud Microservices: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we presented KIMetrix, a data-driven framework to aid SREs identify a critical set of metrics to define alerting conditions for microservice-based applications.
-Using historical metric data and lightweight traces, KIMetrix tackles the challenges of identifying critical metrics for alert management in complex cloud-native environments.
+In this paper, we presented KIMetrix, to aid SREs identify an informative set of metrics towards efficient observability monitoring for microservice-based applications using metrics and light-weight traces.
 By leveraging information-theoretic measures, it identifies the critical microservice-metric mappings in a topology-aware manner.
 Experimental evaluations show that KIMetrix presents SREs with significant insights into the metric-coverage trade-off that can be used to define potential alerts.
-A future enhancement could involve incorporating microservice execution timelines, captured by traces, to further refine metric selection while maintaining its lightweight nature.
+Future avenues include incorporating logs in a lightweight manner, to further refine metric selection.